-I’m the author of Rare Books Uncovered: True Stories of Fantastic Finds in Unlikely Places (Quarto, 2015; paperback, 2018) and the editor of Fine Books & Collections magazine, a quarterly for book & fine art collectors, dealers, curators, and librarians.
+Hi!
+I’m the author of Rare Books Uncovered: True Stories of Fantastic Finds in Unlikely Places (Quarto, 2015; paperback, 2018) and the editor of Fine Books & Collections, a quarterly magazine for booklovers.
 I’m also the chief contributor to the magazine’s daily briefs and social media.
-My writing on books, history, and culture has most recently appeared in Literary Hub, CrimeReads, Lapham’s Quarterly, The Guardian, Slate, Distillations, Art & Object, The Awl, Collectors Weekly, and JSTOR Daily, among others.
-In 2014, I was Victoria magazine’s Writer-in-Residence, and in 2017, my chapter on the literary Warner Sisters appeared in From Page to Place: American Literary Tourism and the Afterlives of American Authors (University of Massachusetts Press).
+My writing on books, history, and culture has appeared in Smithsonian, Financial Times, Literary Hub, CrimeReads, Atlas Obscura, Lapham’s Quarterly, The Guardian, Slate, Art & Object, The Awl, Collectors Weekly, and JSTOR Daily, among others.
+I was Victoria magazine’s Writer-in-Residence in 2014, and my chapter on the literary Warner Sisters appeared in From Page to Place: American Literary Tourism and the Afterlives of American Authors (University of Massachusetts Press, 2017).

-Since 2005, I’ve been writing/editing from New York’s Hudson Valley, where my husband and I also run an indie audiobook production company, Silver Hollow Audio.
+Since 2005, I’ve been writing/editing from New York’s Hudson Valley, where my husband and I also run an indie audio production company, Silver Hollow Audio.

 “Bibliophiles rejoice!
 This book about rare book finds is a great find.” — Maine Antique Digest